amitsaha/raspi-guide/chap1/raspi_1.rst

 on another computer (I am assuming that you are using Linux).
 As of this writing, Beta 2 is the latest release - the image file named rpfr-f18-beta-2.zip.
-A later image may be available when you read this article and you may use that instead.
+A later image may be available when you read this chapter and you may use that instead.
 Extract this file to retrieve the image ::

    $ unzip rpfr-f18-beta-2.zip